ionic-team/ionic-framework/core/src/components/datetime/readme.md

 ## Customizing Date and Time Presentation

 Some use cases may call for only date selection or only time selection.
 The `presentation` property allows you to specify which pickers to show and the order to show them in.
-For example, `presentation="time"` would only show the time picker. `presentation="time-date"` would show the time picker first and the date picker second, but `presentation="date-time"` would show the date picker first and the time picker second.
+For example, `presentation="time"` and `presentation="time-compact"` would only show the time picker. `presentation="time-date"` would show the time picker first and the date picker second, but `presentation="date-time"` would show the date picker first and the time picker second.

 ## Reset and Cancel Buttons